 And finally, if canine students are not placed after nine months of training, they will be released from the program.

-What else should people know about puppy raising and service dogs?
+What else should people know about service dog puppy training?

 A service dog is NOT a pet.
 It’s not something that you get and then ignore.
 It’s not a highly trained dog that will be able to go through life without constant training and reinforcement from you.
 Working with a puppy in training is an ongoing commitment that requires stamina and patience.
 These dogs are deemed medical equipment—the same as a wheelchair, crutches, or a cane—and you don’t pet those items, so don’t pet a service dog.